 Thank you for interest in Connecticut's Forest Stewardship Program.
 Many people are surprised to learn that 90% of Connecticut's forest land belongs not to the state or federal government, but to individuals and families like you.
 The Forest Stewardship Program recognizes the importance of these private forest owners by providing them with information, education, and technical assistance in managing their forest land.

-No one needs to tell you how beautiful your forest is, or how much cleaner it makes the air and water.
-No one needs to tell you it's a home for wildlife or that it's a wonderful place to relax and unwind.
-And no one needs to tell you that, if you wish, it can provide you with firewood for the stove, maple syrup for the table, and lots of other things.
+No one needs to tell you how beautiful your forest is, or how much cleaner it makes the air and water, or that it's a home for wildlife or that it's a wonderful place to relax and unwind.
+Your forest can provide you with firewood for the stove, maple syrup for the table, and lots of other things.
 If you're like most people, these are the joys and motivations that made you a forest owner in the first place.

 Developing a Forest Stewardship Plan is easy, and it's a great way to accomplish three things:

-- First, it ensures that you will get the maximum possible enjoyment from your forest, since you decide what the goals of your plan will be.
-Do you want to know what kinds of wildlife live in your forest, and where?
-Do you want to make your wildlife habitat better, and get a few cords of firewood at the same time?
-Do you want interesting, beautiful trails your family and friends can enjoy?
-Trail Picture Do you want to be sure that the stream on your forest stays clean, and is the best fish habitat it can be?
-Whether you want to pursue active management of your forest or simply wish to know more about the land you live on, Stewardship planning can turn your goals into reality.
+- 1.)
+It ensures that you will get the maximum possible enjoyment from your forest, since you decide what the goals of your plan will be.
+Do you want to know what kinds of wildlife live in your forest, and where, or perhaps make your wildlife habitat better, and get a few cords of firewood at the same time?
+Do you want interesting, beautiful trails your family and friends can enjoy, that the stream on your forest stays clean, and is the best fish habitat it can be?
+Whether you want to pursue active management of your forest or simply wish to know more about the land you live on, stewardship planning can turn your goals into reality.

-- Finally, stewardship planning is more than words, it's action.
+- 3.)
+Finally, stewardship planning is more than words, it's action.
 By protecting and enhancing your forest, you are creating environmental benefits like clean air, water and wildlife habitat that make the entire community a better place.
-Your Stewardship Forest sign demonstrates to your family, your friends, and your entire community that you are a responsible and proactive conservationist.

 The Connecticut Division of Forestry has Public Service Foresters who are available for no charge to come out to your property and help you identify options, alternatives, and potential forest stewardship goals.